‘Tearful’ Tamil family beg to stay in Australia as court dramatically halts deportation | The New Daily

 “They came here by boat and we’ve been very clear that they wouldn’t stay.”

-Taking a hard line, Mr Dutton then told Adelaide radio station 5AA the couple was using social media to garner community support.
+Taking a hard line, Mr Dutton later told Adelaide radio station 5AA the couple was using social media to garner community support.

 Attorney-General Christian Porter said the couple had paid people smugglers to reach Australia.

-He accepted the Queensland town of Biloela, where the family lived before being put in immigration detention, wanted them to stay but that wasn’t the primary issue.
+He accepted the Biloela community wanted them to stay, but said that wasn’t the primary issue.

 “The goodness of people is one consideration,” he told Sydney radio 2GB.